mehmetyusufoglu/alpaka3/example/tensor/collectiveFFT/README.md

 - Verification failures: inspect the reported bin index, ensure the reference file matches the chosen signal length, and verify the tolerances are appropriate for the numeric precision in use.

+### Build Architecture Mismatch

+If you compile on a login node whose CPU architecture differs from the compute nodes, the resulting binary can fail immediately with `Exec format error` when `mpirun` starts the ranks.
+Rebuild while you are inside the Slurm allocation (`srun --pty …`) using the same module stack that will be active during execution.
+You can confirm the artifact targets x86-64 by running `file build/example/tensor/collectiveFFT/tensorCollectiveFFT`; on Hemera it should report `ELF 64-bit LSB executable, x86-64`.
+If you must build on the login node, ensure the toolchain emits binaries for the compute-node architecture explicitly.

 Local size: 2
 Collective provider for NCCL is only available on CUDA executors; skipping.